-Status quo.
+Status Quo.
 Congress might rely on existing mechanisms in the public and private sectors to continuously evaluate and improve site security.
-Federal statutes already mandate facility assessments of chemical hazards and planning to prevent, mitigate, and respond to releases of hazardous chemicals.
+Federal statutes already mandate facility assessments of chemical hazards and planning to prevent, mitigate, and respond to accidental releases of hazardous chemicals.
 And the events of September 11, 2001, undoubtedly have reinvigorated implementation efforts by federal, state, and local government officials, as well as facility operators.
+Some state and local governments have instituted additional security requirements.
+For example, Baltimore, Maryland, requires chemical facilities to implement security measures described by police and fire officials.
 Moreover, trade associations have developed vulnerability assessment methodologies to facilitate planning for diverse types of facilities.
+The ACC requires that its members assess vulnerability and devise plans to improve security.